 Smell: The SMWS panel are certainly on the money with the name.
 There’s lots of orange marmalade before a strong malty biscuit note comes through.
-There’s also almond, honey and lemon and a touch of eucalyptus.
+There’s also almond, honey and lemon with a touch of eucalyptus.

 Taste: Vanilla, honey and lemon.
 Ginger biscuits and almonds.
 Toffee, cinnamon with lots of nutmeg and hazelnut before a dry, woody finish.

-Value for Money: £82 isn’t a lot to pay for a cask strength, 20 year old single malt.
+Thoughts: £82 isn’t a lot to pay for a cask strength, 20 year old single malt.
 Thanks to the relatively subtle influence of the refill cask however, there is a vibrancy here that can so often be lost in older single malts.

 The meaty character normally associated with Benrinnes has mellowed a little with age but the complexity of the spirit is still evident.
 A dram I suspect would reward multiple visits by revealing new aspects of itself each time.

 You can buy Cask No. 36.155 ‘Marmalade in a nutshell’ here.

 The Scotch Malt Whisky Society is a unique members only whisky club which releases an array of new single cask bottlings each month.
 Members not only gain access to this monthly out-turn, but also to the purpose built members rooms in Society venues in Edinburgh and London.

 For more information on joining the Scotch Malt Whisky Society, click here.